The Clear Edge

 Pattern 2: Context switching without transition

-But the deeper cost: depleted willpower.
-By 2 pm, he had zero capacity for strategic decisions.
-Everything became reactive firefighting.
+But the deeper cost was depleted willpower.
+By 2 pm he had zero capacity for strategic decisions, and everything turned into reactive firefighting.

-One bad strategic decision (wrong hire, wrong partnership, wrong product direction) can cost $50K-100K+.
-He was making these decisions in his lowest-energy state.
+One bad strategic decision (wrong hire, wrong partnership, wrong product direction) can cost $50K–100K+.
+He was making those decisions in his lowest-energy state.

 The fix: Context batching